mhmd-zbib/oqab/README.md

 - Filters files by their extension
 - Handles permission errors gracefully
 - Returns a list of all matching files
+- Uses parallel processing for improved performance on large directories

 ## Usage